Great Bitter Lake

+Etymology

+The Modern English and Arabic names are translations of the Greek name (Πικραὶ Λίμναι).
+It was also known in Latin as "dead lake" (Lacus mori).
+The ancient Egyptian name for the Bitter Lakes region was km-wr, lit. "great black one".

 Salinity

-The salinity of the lake varies along its depth and is highest at the bottom where the water is in contact with the preexisting salt deposit, which has been consistently diminishing due to dissolution –thereby steadily increasing the depth of the lake– since the canal started operation in 1869.
+The salinity of the lake varies along its depth and is highest at the bottom where the water is in contact with the preexisting salt deposit, which has been consistently diminishing due to dissolution—thereby steadily increasing the depth of the lake—since the canal started operation in 1869.

 Salinity is subject to seasonal variation as a result of yearly evaporation cycles.
-In the early 20th century, the minimum and maximum values were measured as 45‰ and 54‰, respectively, with an average salinity of 49‰ (i.e. 49 g of salt per kg of lake water).
+In the early 20th century, the minimum and maximum values were measured as 4.5% and 5.4%, respectively, with an average salinity of 4.9% (i.e. 49 g of salt per kg of lake water).

 When the Suez Canal was closed for eight years, beginning during the Six-Day War in 1967, the salinity of the lake increased substantially.
-In 2017 the minimum and maximum values measured at 41‰ and 45‰, with an average close to 41‰.
+In 2017 the minimum and maximum values measured at 4.1% and 4.5%, with an average close to 4.1%.

 The salinity of the lake also depends on how much seawater flows into it from the Red and the Mediterranean Seas.
 Even when the canal is open, in certain places the Great Bitter Lake can have a salinity level "more than twice" the level of the sea.
-While this makes plant life difficult to exist there, many species (of crabs, for example) migrate from the Red Sea through the area.
+While this makes it difficult for plant life to exist there, many species (of crabs, for example) migrate from the Red Sea through the area.

-As the canal has no locks, sea water flows freely into the lake from the Mediterranean and the Red Sea.
+As the canal has no locks, seawater flows freely into the lake from the Mediterranean and the Red Sea.
 In general, north of the lakes, the current reverses seasonally, being north-going in winter and south-going in summer.
 South of the lakes, the current is tidal, reversing with the tides in the Red Sea.

 Fish and crabs can migrate, generally in a northerly direction, through the canal and lakes in what is known as a Lessepsian migration, as some Red Sea species have come to colonize the eastern Mediterranean.